rqull/expense_tracker_part_2/README.md

 3. Set up monthly budgets for your categories
 4. Add your expenses
 5. View your spending patterns in the dashboard

+## Important Notes

+- Never commit your `.env` file to version control
+- Keep your SECRET_KEY secure and unique for each deployment

 ## License